Assistant Configurator

 Search and select the action of your choice and add it to your assistant by choosing either an individual connection or a preselected connection.

-Default connections allow you to connect your own account, in that case, your own Google Calendar account, and let the assistant act with your access rights, resources, and constraints within the connected application.
-This option requires you to add an OAuth connection either when trying to trigger an action of this integration for the first time, or via the integrations menu.
-Throughout the OAuth dialogue, select the account you want to the assistant to execute the action in, and allow the access requested by the Langdock integration.
+Individual connections allow you to connect your own account (in this case, your Google Calendar) and let the assistant act with your access rights, resources, and constraints.
+This requires OAuth authentication either when first triggering an action or via the integrations menu.
+During OAuth, select the account you want the assistant to use and allow the access requested by Langdock.

-A preselected connection can be chosen by all users of this assistant when using this action, which requires additional attention regarding access rules.
+Preselected connections can be chosen by all users of this assistant when using this action, so pay attention to access rules here.

-After adding the action, you can select whether its execution requires your confirmation, or can be triggered automatically by the assistant.
-In the first case, the assistant will always prompt you with the action and its preselected input parameters, before calling that action.
+After adding the action, you can select whether its execution requires your confirmation or can be triggered automatically.
+With confirmation enabled, the assistant will always show you the action and its input parameters before execution.

 Using actions

-Now you can use integration within your assistant.
-From the context of the conversation, the assistant will trigger actions automatically.
-If an action requires confirmation, you will be prompted with the concrete request, including input parameters, the model wants to execute.
-Pressing allow will trigger the action.
+Now you can use integrations within your assistant.
+The assistant will trigger actions automatically based on conversation context.
+If an action requires confirmation, you’ll see the specific request with input parameters.
+Pressing “Confirm” triggers the action.

 Usability recommendations